 Each year we try to pick strawberries when they are in season.
 I love using them in my fresh strawberry ice cream.
 This is creamy richness bursting with intense strawberry flavor but it’s not overly sweet.
 It’s a non-custard ice cream which means it does not require eggs.
 Personally, I prefer to make ice cream without eggs.
 I think it’s because when I first started making ice cream I was inexperienced and didn’t want to end up with scrambled eggs.

-I have a Cuisinart ice cream maker, you can see the one I use in the recipe card, that simplifies the job.
+I have a Cuisinart ice cream maker that simplifies the job.
 During the hot summer months, I keep the freezer bowl in my freezer so I can make ice cream any time.
 On the day we made this batch, my boys actually did all the work.
 As they are getting older, I give them more responsibility in the kitchen so they can learn to cook.
 It’s really fun to watch them together.

 - Use fresh, plump strawberries that are glossy, not dull.

 - Use Dixie Crystals confectioners’ sugar.
 Why confectioners’?
 Because granulated will give the ice cream a grainy texture.
-Confectioners’ sugar is finer, incorporates easily and I can always count on Dixie Crystals to give great results.
+Confectioners’ sugar is finer and incorporates easily and I can always count on Dixie Crystals to give great results.

 - Don’t use frozen strawberries.
 Trust me on this one, I’ve tried and it just doesn’t set up well.